 Reference Painting 2:

-The Bird Cage draws from the man and women.
-I think the artist might have referenced black and white images of the original paintings and thus the variation in clothing colors on the reproduction… but that’s just a guess.
+The Bird Cage draws from the man and woman.
+The artist might have referenced black-and-white images of the original paintings and thus the variation in clothing colors on the reproduction, but that’s just a guess.

 In conclusion, researching this Rococo reproduction painting was a fun project.